 - Admitted PhD students receive full tuition scholarship and are supported with stipends or fellowships for the entire duration of their program

-- Joint program between Computer and Information Science and the Bouvé College of Health Sciences
+- Joint program between the Khoury College of Computer Sciences and the Bouvé College of Health Sciences

 - Unique program perspective focusing on consumer/patient facing technologies